Kleinmarb/litestorm/liteapi/README.md

 Here are some more features, that are going to follow soon:

-- liteapi already provides auto OpenAPI documentation just visit localhost:7878/openapi.json/ but it is not customizable yet
 - support for http2.0 and http3.0
 - support for oauth2
 - support for websockets